Phone-GWP-group

 Safe long-term storage

-Finally, because of the purity, stability and inert nature of Plastazote®, it is also widely used for archival storage.
+Finally, because of its purity, stability, and inertness, Plastazote® is widely used for archival storage.

-With added properties of low odour, low VOC, not supporting microbial growth and even being non-staining, Plastazote® can be successfully used for storage and conservation of artefacts, works of art and other historical or antique items.
+With added properties of low odour, low VOC, non-support for microbial growth, and non-staining, Plastazote® can be successfully used for the storage and conservation of artefacts, works of art, and other historical or antique items.

 Even more uses for Plastazote®

-Whilst this article covers the use of Plastazote® for packaging and storage applications, the material is so versatile that it is used numerous other applications.
+Whilst this guide covers the use of Plastazote® for packaging and storage applications, the material is so versatile that it is used in numerous other applications.

-These include use in sports equipment (padding for equipment, mats etc.), artificial limbs, insoles for shoes, gaskets and seals for industrial applications, construction applications and even for set designs and props in live performances.
+These include use in sports equipment (padding, mats, etc.), artificial limbs, insoles for shoes, gaskets and seals for industrial applications, construction applications, and even set designs and props in live performances.

 It is this versatility that makes Plastazote® foam so popular.

-Take advantage of Plastazote® foam inserts & packaging
+Take advantage of Plastazote® foam inserts and packaging

-The likely answer – if you are experiencing returns, damaged products either following transit or even handling in plant, or have high-value items that need to be protected – is yes.
+The likely answer is yes if you are experiencing returns or damaged products, either during transit or during handling in the plant, or have high-value items that need to be protected.

-Whether used for case inserts, foam dunnage or protective packaging, Plastazote® is a solution that can make a surprisingly significant impact on your business.
+Whether used for case inserts, foam dunnage, or protective packaging, Plastazote® can make a surprisingly significant impact on your business.

-Having originally joined GWP Protective back in 2004, working on the factory floor, Richard now heads up the business as General Manager.
-[Read full bio…]
+Initially joining GWP Protective back in 2004, Richard’s vast, specialist knowledge and experience mean he now heads up the business as General Manager.

 GWP Protective Plastazote foam guide